Dilley's ICE Facility

 One Year In: Proven Results!

-After reopening in 2025, the South Texas Family Residential Center in Dilley delivered exactly what we thought!
+After reopening in 2025, the South Texas Family Residential Center in Dilley delivered exactly what we hoped.

 - Families were held for extended periods without hearings.